-This is all the data WhatsApp will soon collect on you and share with Facebook
+This is all the data WhatsApp collects on you and shares with Facebook

 Since the announcement, WhatsApp has delayed implementing the policy twice.
-While the policy rollout was initially delayed to May 15, the company recently announced that the implementation will be staggered.
+While the policy rollout was initially delayed to May 15, 2021, the company recently announced that the implementation will be staggered.
 Fresh sign-ups and anyone who has already accepted the policy will now be sharing limited data with Facebook.
-Other users will, however, be prompted to accept the policy.
+Meanwhile, older users are no longer being given an option to defer the policy.

-What data will WhatsApp collect on you and share with Facebook?
+What data does WhatsApp collect on you and share with Facebook?

 Here is all the data that will now be shared when communicating with any of the 50 million business accounts on the platform:

 - Phone number

 Presumably, most of this information will be used for better ad targeting.
 By parsing your transaction data and your location, Facebook can optimize advertisements for your interests.
 We’ve already seen this happen between Facebook and Instagram.

 Now, with WhatsApp, the company should have even more granular data on one-to-one communication between you and a business.
 As an end-user, you should expect to see better advertisements across Facebook’s social platforms.
 The shared data will also allow a business to send you payment confirmations and transaction data over the messaging platform.

 These data-sharing policies only apply to businesses that opt to use Facebook’s business hosting solutions.
 The company claims that conversations with such businesses will be clearly marked out with a label.

 What data won’t be collected by WhatsApp?